Kevinxsn/simple_deseq/readme.md

 1. `conditions`: list of  strings that indicates the experimental conditions (treated vs. control) of the datasets.
 An example input would be ['chow', 'chow', 'chow', 'HFD', HFD', 'HFD'].
 In this case, the fold change would be calculated in terms of HFD vs. Chow.
 2. `txi`: A dataframe outputed from simple_txi.
 Combined the raw counts from each datasets into a single dataframe

-Here is a basic usage example of how to use the `simeple_deseq` class and its methods.
+Here is a basic usage example of how to use the `simpel_deseq` class and its methods.

 #### Import the packages